 According to Ofcom, most online harms for teens are body image related for girls (promoting unhealthy eating, body shaming and so on) and dangerous stunts for boys.
 Both are prevalent on TikTok.
-One extreme example of are prevalent or his fox.
-One externe example of the latter was the 'blackout' trend, which encouraged users to hold their breath until they passed out from a lack of oxygen.
-This led to two families 'filing lawsuits against TikTok over the tragic deaths of their children.
+One extreme example of the latter was the 'blackout' trend, which encouraged users to hold their breath until they passed out from a lack of oxygen.
+This led to two families filing lawsuits against TikTok over the tragic deaths of their children.